nginxinc/nginx-prometheus-exporter/README.md

 [NGINX](http://nginx.org) exposes a handful of metrics via the [stub_status page](http://nginx.org/en/docs/http/ngx_http_stub_status_module.html#stub_status).
 [NGINX Plus](https://www.nginx.com/products/nginx/) provides a richer set of metrics via the [API](https://nginx.org/en/docs/http/ngx_http_api_module.html) and the [monitoring dashboard](https://www.nginx.com/products/nginx/live-activity-monitoring/).
 NGINX Prometheus exporter fetches the metrics from a single NGINX or NGINX Plus, converts the metrics into appropriate Prometheus metrics types and finally exposes them via an HTTP server to be collected by [Prometheus](https://prometheus.io/).

-**Note**: Currently it is only supported to run NGINX Prometheus Exporter in a Docker container.

 ## Getting Started

-In this section, we show how to quickly run NGINX Prometheus Exporter in a container for NGINX or NGINX Plus.
+In this section, we show how to quickly run NGINX Prometheus Exporter for NGINX or NGINX Plus.

 ### A Note about NGINX Ingress Controller